na-na-hi/renget/archive/8g2bpu.md

 Tired Lliam doing paperwork

 Ross being immune to sleep hypnosis

-Someone brings Carrot and Bean to Beast after misunderstanding an ingredient request

 "Which table you sittin' at?"
 Meme with the guild cafeteria